SUPPORTING THE REGENERATION OF NICOSIA THROUGH ART, CULTURE AND FAMILY VALUES

-A new art gallery with restaurant and apartments for the AG Leventis Foundation, a private foundation supporting educational, cultural and philanthropic causes which promotes Hellenic culture.
+A public gallery for the private collection of the AG Leventis Foundation, the building places the foundation at the cultural heart of Nicosia.
+The foundation supports educational, cultural and philanthropic causes which promote Hellenic culture.

 The Leventis Gallery and apartments are designed to create an environment that is comfortable, provides the ideal conditions for the artworks and minimises energy use.

 The architecture, though essentially a sculpted form, is ultimately about city connections and the idea of a gallery as demonstrably public and of its place.

 Leventis is inspired by traditional Cypriot architecture of local stone with small, shuttered openings which exclude the fierce heat in summer but open to allow the winter sun to penetrate.